NethServer/docs/developer-manual/en/nethserver-dc.rst

 If everything goes well ::

-   # getent passwd administrator@`config get DomainName`
+   getent passwd administrator@$(hostname -d)
-   administrator@nethserver.org:*:261600500:261600513:Administrator:/home/administrator@nethserver.org:/bin/bash
+   # output: administrator@nethserver.org:*:261600500:261600513:Administrator:/home/administrator@nethserver.org:/bin/bash

 Once domain is joined, you can manage users from interface.
 From command line, you can use `net` command ::